Pistacia atlantica: Uses

 There are many uses for this plant.
-This wild pistachio is the most economically important tree in many parts of Iran, including the Zagros Mountains, where it is managed as a valuable forest tree.
+This wild pistachio is the most economically important tree in many parts of the Kurdish regions, including the Zagros Mountains, where it is managed as a valuable forest tree.
 The resin and fruit oil were historically used for a variety of medicinal purposes.
 The resin, known in Iran as saqez, is still an important commodity.

-An important use is to combat soil erosion.
+Another important use is to combat soil erosion.
 It strengthens the soil, and is used for reforestation of arid and steep slopes and against landslides.
 It is stronger than Pistacia terebinthus, where it is used as rootstock in Ukraine and the United States for growing Pistacia vera, but resists frost better than P. terebinthus.

 The resin is used to manufacture alcohol and lacquer.
 Its essential oils are used in perfume industry.
 The leaves are rich in tannins, up to 20% in the galls caused by an aphid parasite, used as the raw material for tanning in the leather industry.
 The sap is dried and used as incense, and its smoke releases a pleasant smell to the local environment for celebrations and religious ceremonies, as "incense".
-The tannins from the galls were used for tanning.

 Food

 The pistachio fruits are a food source in the area, but the more commonly cultivated pistachio tree P. vera is more valuable for food production.
 The seeds, like pistachio, are edible oil seeds, like nuts, and contain up to 60% fat.
 Candy made with P. atlantica in Turkish are called tsukpi pistachio.
 Sometimes, the immature fruit is harvested and eaten with sour milk.
 The plant contains a resin, used as chewing gum in Kevan, Turkey, where it is called kevove rubber tree.

-The resin of the tree is called Cyprus turpentine or Cyprus balsam and used to make chewing gum in Cyprus.
+The resin of the tree is called Cyprus turpentine or Cyprus balsam and used to make chewing gum in Cyprus, in the area of Paphos.
+It is known as "Paphos Gum," or "Paphitiki Pissa" (Παφίτικη Πίσσα, Πίσσα Παφίτικη) in Cypriot Greek.
 It has been reported to have significant antimicrobial and antifungal activity.
 Twenty-six compounds in hexane extract were identified.
 The major compounds were α-pinene 57.06%, β-pinene 9.83%, trans-pinocarveol 2.95%, trans-Verbenol 3.97%, α-Phellandren-8-ol 3.81%.

 It is used in a food in Fars province in Iran, named "OuBanneh" (اوبنه).

 The raw fruits of the wild pistachio are not favored as food and are said to taste like turpentine.
 They are about 45% oil.